agentgt/configfacade/README.md

 A simple `ConfigMap` interface is all that backing implementations need to implement.
 A default implementation is provided that can use `Map<String,?>` and `java.util.Properties`.

+Property conversion should be done by the backing implementation.

 ### Static and Dynamic properties

 The API provides a `Property` object that will always pull the latest similar to Archaius `DynamicProperty`.